-- 6.1.1.1 The requirements of this Chapter do not apply to: - (a) Packages containing radioactive material of Class 7, unless otherwise provided (see 4.1.9); - (b) Packages containing infectious substances of Class 6.2, unless otherwise provided (see Chapter 6.3, Note and packing instruction P621 of 4.1.4.1); - (c) Pressure receptacles containing gases of Class 2; - (d) Packages whose net mass exceeds 400 kg; - (e) Packagings with a capacity exceeding 450 litres. - 6.1.1.2 The requirements for packagings in 6.1.4 are based on packagings currently used.
+6.1.1.1 The requirements of this Chapter do not apply to:

+- (a) Packages containing radioactive material, which shall comply with the Regulations of the International Atomic Energy Agency (IAEA), except that: - (i) Radioactive material possessing other dangerous properties (subsidiary risks) shall also comply with special provision 172; and - Low specific activity (LSA) material and surface contaminated objects (SCO) may be carried in certain packagings defined in these Regulations provided that the supplementary provisions set out in the IAEA Regulations are also met; - (b) Pressure receptacles; - (c) Packages whose net mass exceeds 400 kg; - (d) Packagings with a capacity exceeding 450 litres.

+6.1.1.2 The requirements for packagings in 6.1.4 are based on packagings currently used.
 In order to take into account progress in science and technology, there is no objection to the use of packagings having specifications different from those in 6.1.4, provided that they are equally effective, acceptable to the competent authority and able successfully to withstand the tests described in 6.1.1.3 and 6.1.5.
-Methods of testing other than those described in this Chapter are acceptable, provided they are equivalent, and are recognized by the competent authority. - 6.1.1.3 Every packaging intended to contain liquids shall successfully undergo a suitable leakproofness test, and be capable of meeting the appropriate test level indicated in 6.1.5.4.3: - (a) before it is first used for carriage; - (b) after remanufacturing or reconditioning, before it is re-used for carriage;
+Methods of testing other than those described in these Regulations are acceptable, provided they are equivalent.

+6.1.1.3 Every packaging intended to contain liquids shall successfully undergo a suitable leakproofness test, and be capable of meeting the appropriate test level indicated in 6.1.5.4.3:

+- (a) Before it is first used for transport; - (b) After remanufacturing or reconditioning, before it is re-used for transport.